 Doctor in Naturopathic Medicine

 These rigorous 4- or 5-year programs follow an academic curriculum designed to train naturopathic physicians in the same sciences, and with the same intensity, that traditional medical schools would.
 Usually there is a classroom component and a section of fieldwork, in which aspiring naturopaths observe and work alongside licensed naturopathic physicians in a clinical setting.

 Certification as a Homeopathic Practitioner

 The Council for Homeopathic Certification (CHC) is an organization designed to create a unified vision for the future of homeopathic medicine, involving standardized education requirements.
 The CHC confers certification to candidates based upon an application, two-stage exam and interview.
 Clinical observation of a licensed practitioner for 250 hours is also a prerequisite for certification.
-Completed courses may vary, but usually include:

 Once a practitioner is certified through the CHC, he may join the North American Society of Homeopaths (NASH).
 NASH membership provides the practitioner access to a mentor program, a professional journal and updated materials on the latest science.
 Practitioners also receive information about legal issues concerning homeopathic medicine, as well as access to the legal defense fund via their NASH memberships.